frintstones/frintstones.github.io/_pages/about.md

 Welcome to my personal page!
 I am a Senior Research Fellow at the [Max Planck Institute for Innovation and Competition](https://www.ip.mpg.de/en/).

-- My overarching research theme explores the relationship between technological advancements and entrepreneurial activities.
+- My overarching research theme focuses on understanding how technological development and public policies foster entrepreneurship and innovation.

-  - Digital Platforms and Automation Technology: This research stream demonstrates a new perspective on understanding entrepreneurial activity, emphasizing the rapid advancements in digital platforms and the surge in the adoption of automation technology.
+  - Technological Development and Entrepreneurship: This research stream examines entrepreneurial activity in the context of rapid advancements in digital platforms and the growing adoption of AI.
+I also analyze startups' technological characteristics using large language models to explore their relationship with venture capital funding outcomes.

-  - Business Regulations, Policies, and Firm Innovation: Another focus of my research investigates how changes in business regulations and policies impact firm innovation and growth.
+  - Business Regulations, Policies, and Entrepreneurship (Inventor Mobility): Another pillar of my research investigates how changes in business regulations and policies influence entrepreneurship and innovation.
+I study the impact of shifts in workplace environments, changes in patent systems, and government-sponsored accelerators on the entrepreneurial process, inventor mobility, and Venture capital financing.
+In this context, I have conducted empirical research using settings such as Paid Family Leave policies, Right-to-Work laws, the American Inventors Protection Act, and the German Accelerator Program.

-  - Technological Characteristics of Startups: The third stream examines the technological characteristics of startups using large language models to explore how these characteristics relate to venture capital funding outcomes.
 <br>
 <br>
 - You can find more detailed information about my research at the [research](./research) section of my webpage and on my [CV](./cv).